aedans/Nylon/STDL.md

 - Fw: Writes the top of the stack to a file.

 #### - U: Utilities:
+- Ub: Returns the binary representation of a number as a list.
 - Uo: Rotates a list.
 - Up: Permutations of a list. // TODO
 - Ur: Reverses a list.